ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This video is part 10 - *Querying*.

-So far we performed create, retrieve, update, and delete (CRUD) operations from the command line, the dashboard, and from code.
-These operations center on the document's `_id`:
+So far we performed CRUD (create, retrieve, update, and delete) operations from the command line, the dashboard, and from code.
+These operations use the document's `_id`:

 - Fetch document by `_id`.
 - Update document whose `_id` = 'x'.